 Choose one of these aquifers and research it, addressing some of the following questions.
 In your research, you may come across the terms confined and unconfined aquifer.
-Distinguish between them, and state which type of aquifer this is.
+Distinguish between them, and state which type of aquifer you're researching.
 Write at least one page.
-You may create a poster, PowerPoint or Google presentation as an alternative to a written report if you like.
+You may create a poster, or a PowerPoint or Google presentation as an alternative to a written report if you like.